GHRik/openCV-exercises/README.md

 <a name="repo"></a>
 ## Description

-This repo was created to improve my C++ experiance(and maybe a small part of cmake).
-If you want to get knownleadge from my task which will be done on this repo you should have small C++ programing knownledge.
-The task will be some more difficult than "start c++ programing course", but not rocket science ;).
+This repo was created to improve my OpenCV experience.
+In this repo i will commit a small project sperate on directory.
+Probably all of directory will have own README with theroy and how functions is implemented in code.
+To use this repo you should have a small knownledge in image processing.
+For example with morphology operation.
+I suppose this repo will not be a "rocket science", so dont wory about it :D

 <a name="tech"></a>
 ## Technology